 Increasing your carbohydrate intake can help you put on weight.
 One gram of carbohydrate will give you 4 calories.
 About 45–65 percent of the total calories that you consume in a day should come from carbohydrates.9 Even as you up your carb intake, make sure that you eat healthy carbs which provide not just energy but also important nutrients like vitamins and minerals.

 Choose whole grains where possible.
 Brown rice, oats, and whole wheat bread can be included in your diet to give you a healthy dose of carbs.
-Fruits like mangoes, bananas, oranges, apples, and starchy vegetables like potatoes, peas, or corn, and dairy products like yogurt and milk with their naturally occurring carbs should also feature on your list.
+Fruits like mangoes, bananas, oranges, apples, and starchy vegetables like potatoes, peas, or corn, and dairy products like yogurt and

 Making a few simple changes to your daily diet can up your calorie intake.
 For instance,